Current status of MSSM Higgs sector with LHC 13 TeV data: Abstract

 \section{Abstract}

-ATLAS and CMS collaborations have reported the new results on Higgs search analyzing $\sim 15$ fb$^{-1}$ data from Run-II of LHC at 13 TeV.
-In this work we study the Higgs sector of the phenomenological Minimal Supersymmetric Standard Model, in the light of the new Higgs data presented at ICHEP 2016, on and above the existing Run-I data, and comment on their relative impacts.
-One of the major impact of the new data on the parameter space comes from the $H \to \tau^{+} \tau^{-}$ direct search limit which rules out the high $\tan\beta$ regions more efficiently than the Run-I data.
-Secondly, we show that the latest result of the rare radiative decay of the $B$ meson presented by the Belle collaboration at ICHEP 2016 constrains significantly the low $\tan \beta$ and low $m_A$ region of the parameter space than its previous value.
-Further, we find that in a global fit the Run-II light Higgs signal strength data are at most comparable in strength with the corresponding Run-I data.
-Finally we discuss the possible decay modes of heavy Higgs bosons to supersymmetric particles.
+ATLAS and CMS collaborations have reported the results on the Higgs search analyzing $\sim 36$ fb$^{-1}$ data from Run-II of LHC at 13 TeV.
+In this work, we study the Higgs sector of the phenomenological Minimal Supersymmetric Standard Model, in light of the recent Higgs data, by studying separately the impact of Run-I and Run-II data.
+One of the major impacts of the new data on the parameter space comes from the direct searches of neutral CP-even and CP-odd heavy Higgses ($H$ and $A$, respectively) in the $H/A \to \tau^{+} \tau^{-}$ channel which disfavours high $\tan\beta$ regions more efficiently than Run-I data.
+Secondly, we show that the latest result of the rare radiative decay of $B$ meson imposes a slightly stronger constraint on low $\tan \beta$ and low $M_A$ region of the parameter space, as compared to its previous measurement.
+Further, we find that in a global fit Run-II light Higgs signal strength data is almost comparable in strength with the corresponding Run-I data.
+Finally, we discuss scenarios with the Heavy Higgs boson decaying into electroweakinos and third generation squarks and sleptons.